 The city is clean, safe and highly efficient – in transit, it is definitely worth a look.
 However, the problems with Dubai run deep, which is why we’re considering it an overrated travel destination.

 Firstly, those gigantic skyscrapers were built using what critics compare to modern-day slave labour.
 And why is it that people with loads of money and zero imagination always seem to think building a big, pointy, phallic building is THE thing to do?!

 Dubai lacks any real culture; it is rather a raft of never-ending shopping malls, tedious world records, and boutique experiences all purposely contrived to price the riff-raff out – yes, Dubai IS expensive.

-Dubai feels like such an empty “non-place” that it almost acts like a mirror – stare into it and you will see yourself reflected back; how you perceive Dubai tells you how you perceive the wider world.
+In summary, Dubai feels like such an empty “non-place” that it almost acts like a mirror – stare into it and you will see yourself reflected back; how you perceive Dubai tells you who you truly are.

 The Most Overrated Ancient Monument in the World – Stonehenge

 From the hyper-modern to the neolithic – Stonehenge is, in many ways the United Kingdom’s true-spiritual epicentre, as well as one of the most unique pre-roman sites in the world.

 The problem is that it’s just not that good.
 It was built roughly around the time of The Great Pyramids in Egypt (give or take).
 And whilst the Pyramids are essentially pointless piles of big, ancient bricks surrounded by aggressive hustlers, they’re VERY impressive.